 - Official student transcript

-- Note: The essay must not exceed 1 page, double spaced in Times New Roman 12 font.
+- The essay must not exceed one page, double spaced in Times New Roman 12 font.

 - Resume (Extra Curricula Activities)

 - A letter of recommendation from the high school principal and/or counselor.

 Please be sure to follow the instructions, and to ask questions if necessary.
 All deadlines and instructions must be strictly followed.